 For in-person gatherings, we are doing our best to follow CDC guidance and state mandates with regards to social distancing, and for mask usage.
 If you are not feeling well, please stay home, even if you are vaccinated.

 We hold monthly spiritual discussions, currently via Zoom on a weekday evening.
 These are facilitated by different Friends each month.
 Recent topics have included, “Are Quakers Mystics?”, “Spirituality and Nature”, and “What is the Meaning of LIfe?”
 Usually the facilitators prepare a handout that we distribute via email ahead of time.
-See this month’s newsletter for the next date and topic.
+See our calendar for the next date and topic.

 We hold potlucks most months, typically on the fourth Sunday of the month, after Silent Worship.
 While we aren’t all vegetarians or vegans, some of us are, and so our potlucks lean “veggie.”
 A list of the ingredients in your dish would be appreciated by those who have food allergies.
 We don’t allow alcohol at the Meeting House, so if you want to bring a beverage to share, consider juice, soda, lemonade, or iced tea.
 We usually have coffee and hot tea available.
 We have cutlery and non-breakable plates for everyone to use; we always welcome help with the dishes!